Applifting/link-shortener/README.md

 as sanic_oauth has old/deprecated versions of dependencies (httpx et al.)

 **/**
-Landing page - Redirects to About
+Landing page - Redirects to /links/about.

 **/links/about**
-Displays information about the page
+Displays information about the page.

 **/<link_endpoint>**
-Redirects to a url corresponding to its respective endpoint
+Redirects to the URL corresponding to its respective endpoint.

 **/links/all**
-Displays a list of all active links and their owners
+Displays a list of all active links and their owners.

 **/links/me**
-Authenticates the user, then displays a list of all the user's links Based on the user's Google id
+Authenticates the user, then displays a list of all the user's links.
+Based on the user's Google id.

 **/create**
-A form for creating a new link.
-If an active link with the same endpoint already exists, the new link will be created as inactive
+A form for creating new links.
+If an active link with the same endpoint already exists, an error will be thrown.

 **/edit/active/<link_id>**
-A form for updating the URL of an active link pointed to via the id specified within of the endpoint
+A form for updating the URL of an active link pointed to via the id specified within the endpoint's link_id parameter.

 **/edit/inactive/<link_id>**
-A form for updating the URL of an inactive link pointed to via the id specified within of the endpoint
+A form for updating the URL of an inactive link pointed to via the id specified within the endpoint's link_id parameter.

 **/deactivate/<link_id>**
-Deactivates an active link pointed to via the id specified within of the endpoint
+Deactivates the active link pointed to via the id specified within the endpoint's link_id parameter.

 **/activate/<link_id>**
-Activates an inactive link pointed to via the id specified within of the endpoint
+Activates the inactive link pointed to via the id specified within the endpoint's link_id parameter.

+**/delete/<status>/<link_id>**
-**/delete/<status>/<link_id>** Status = {'active', 'inactive'}
+Status = {'active', 'inactive'}.
-Deletes a link with a status and id specified by the respective parameters within the endpoint
+Deletes the link with the status and the id specified by the endpoint's respective parameters status and link_id.

 **/get_links** (API)
-Displays a JSON formatted data from the database - health check for development
+Displays a JSON formatted data from the database - health check for development.

+**/authorize/<link_id>**
+A form for entering a password for an active link pointed to via the id specified within the endpoint's link_id parameter.
+An automatic redirection target for accessing any link secured by a password.
+Submitting a correct password results in redirection to the link's specific URL.

 To do eventually: